- The #3 Best Dog Hair Dryers By Features And Benefits In 2020 - January 8, 2020

 Another possible situation – a play turns into a fight.
 When dogs become overexcited playing with each other, they stop controlling themselves, and even a minor thing might make them snap.
 Usually, it happens if more than two dogs are playing.

 Also, there is such a thing as a redirected aggression.
 It might happen to dogs that live together.
 They might be friendly and coexist peacefully.
 But someday one of them becomes frustrated with something and attack the closest target – its fellow doggo.
 And sometimes dogs can’t get along.

 How to Break up a Dog Fight?

 Remember never to try to pull dogs apart manually.
 You risk getting severe injuries.
 And don’t grab your dog by a tracking GPS collar or a harness, or even buy large dog kennel to lock your dog for a time.
-In kennel your dog can run and play as outside.
+In the kennel, your dog can run and play outside.
 It can lead to the dog redirecting its aggression to you.
 Or it might take the pulling as some support from your side and get even more aggressive.

 Remember to stay calm

 First of all, dogs can feel you, and they will get even more heated if you are emotional.
 Also, screaming will not help you here.
 Inhale deeply, calm down, and ask others to calm down as well.
 Remove everyone besides the dogs’ owners away.
 Other people will only make things worse.

 Spraying animals from a garden hose with water, primarily if you aim for the eyes and nose of the more aggressive dog, you can quite effectively break up a fight.
 If water doesn’t help, citronella or vinegar can be a solution.
 Don’t use pepper spray as it can make dogs more aggressive.

 Make a loud and sudden noise

 A car horn or another high pitched and artificial sound can distract dogs and break up a fight.
 Shouting will have the opposite effect.